-Barcelona Set Dates For Presidential Elections
+Barcelona set dates for presidential elections

 The movement, 'Mes que una Mocio', has the backing of presidential candidates including Victor Font, Jordi Farre and Lluis Fernandez-Ala.

-According to Marca, the motion had accumulated 7,500 signatures as of September 8.
-It requires 15 percent of registered voting members of the club, or a little over 16,500, to add their signatures by September 17 to force the motion through to the next stage.
+According to Marca, the motion had accumulated 7,500 signatures as of 8 September.
+It requires 15 per cent of registered voting members of the club, or a little over 16,500, to add their signatures by 17 September to force the motion through to the next stage.

-Bartomeu and Barca's board have come in for significant criticism due to a decline in the team's fortunes on the pitch, which culminated in a trophyless 2019-20 season that ended with a humiliating 8-2 Champions League quarter-final defeat to Bayern Munich.
+Bartomeu and Barca's board have come in for significant criticism due to a decline in the team's fortunes on the pitch, which culminated in a trophy-less 2019-2020 season that ended with a humiliating 8-2 Champions League quarter-final defeat to Bayern Munich.

 There followed a public tussle with captain Lionel Messi, who attempted to engineer a move away from the club but ultimately accepted he will spend at least the final year of his contract at Camp Nou, as fans gathered outside the stadium to protest against the president.